ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-71-Configure-Jenkins-Job-for-Package-Installation/README.md

 - Takes a package name as input parameter
 - Connects to a remote storage server via SSH
 - Automatically installs the specified package
-- Works reliably across multiple executions
+- Works reliably across multiple is  executions

 ## 🛠️ Implementation Steps